gymrek-lab/core/docs/project_info/contributing.rst

 ~~~~~~
 Errors
 ~~~~~~
 We use the `Python logging module <https://coralogix.com/blog/python-logging-best-practices-tips/>`_ for all messages, including warnings, debugging info, and otherwise.
-For example, all classes in the ``data`` module have a ``log`` property that stores a logger object.
-If you are creating a new command, you can use our custom logging module to retrieve a suitable object.
+For example, all classes have a ``log`` property that stores a logger object.

 .. code-block:: python

-    from .logging import getLogger
+    from logging import getLogger

-    # the level of verbosity desired by the user
-    # can be: CRITICAL, ERROR, WARNING, INFO, DEBUG, or NOTSET
-    verbosity = "DEBUG"

-    # create a new logger object for the transform command
+    # create a new logger object if one hasn't been provided by the user
-    log = getLogger(name="transform", level=verbosity)
+    log = getLogger(self.__class__.__name__)

     # log a warning message to the logger
     log.warning("This is a warning")

 This way, the user can choose their level of verbosity among *CRITICAL*, *ERROR*, *WARNING*, *INFO*, *DEBUG*, and *NOTSET*.
-However, for critical errors (especially for those in the ``data`` module), our convention is to raise exceptions, usually with a custom ``ValueError``.
+However, for critical errors, our convention is to raise exceptions, usually with a custom ``ValueError``.

 ~~~~~~~~~~~~~~~~~~~
 Git commit messages